kamsingh11/Covid-19/docs/ProjectTeam.md

 * We have also saved an html version of the Notebook - ***COVID-19-Death Analysis.html*** if someone wants to go through the details without Jupyter Notebook installation

 * We are also using GitHub Pages to build a static website for documenting our findings.
-All the files related to it can be found under ***/docs*** folder
+All the files related to it can be found under ***/docs*** folder.
+The ***/docs/images*** contains all the images used for the documentation.
+These images are snipped from the ***src/COVID-19-Death Analysis.ipynb*** notebook itself.

 ### Team